 NATO’s algorithm for coping with new security scenario

-NATO’s formula for coping effectively with the new security scenario can be based on an algorithm combining the acronym CSDP – Common Security and Defence Program of the European Union with four relevant articles of the Washington Treaty.
+NATO’s formula for coping effectively with the new security scenario can be based on an algorithm combining the acronym CSDP – Common Security and Defence Policy of the European Union with four relevant articles of the Washington Treaty.

 C as Cooperation (Art.
 2)

 In this current security scenario no nation alone is able to address the large range of threats and challenges by themselves.
 In this respect, the new Strategic Concept, adopted at the Lisbon Summit in November 2010, introduced Cooperative Security with partners and other international organizations as a new core task, in addition to the existing collective defense and crisis management.

 Moreover, the economic collaboration and promotion of conditions of well-being, enshrined in Art.
 2 of the Atlantic Treaty, assume a priority more relevant than in the past among NATO member countries.
 As stated in the Declaration on the Transatlantic Bond adopted in September 2014 at the NATO Summit in Wales, “Our common security requires investment, based on strong economies.
 As we emerge from the recession, we do so with renewed dedication to promoting free trade, competitiveness, and growth across the transatlantic community, including greater defense industrial cooperation in Europe and across the Atlantic.”
 To this end, the Transatlantic Trade and Investment Partnership represents an extraordinary opportunity to strengthen both security and prosperity.